Josh Gibson Statue (1911-1947)

 Backstory and Context

 Like every other baseball player in the history of the sport, Gibson will always be remembered for the career he had while playing.
 The tricky part for Gibson, as with every other Negro League player, is that it is hard to pinpoint exact statistics for him since the Negro League didn't record game summaries.
 Another problem historians face when examining Gibson's career is how to factor in his numbers against real competition since most of his games came in the form of exhibition games that most didn't take seriously.
-Despite these problems, many historians generally agree that he batted somewhere between .354 and ..384, and hit close to 800 home runs in his 17 year career.
+Despite these problems, many historians generally agree that he batted somewhere between .354 and .384, and hit close to 800 home runs in his 17 year career.

 Unfortunately for Gibson, he experienced many health problems starting in 1943, which eventually ended with a stroke in 1947.
-His death was a mere three months before Jackie Robinson broke the color barrier in baseball.
+His death was just three months before Jackie Robinson broke the color barrier in baseball.
 Even in death, the legacy Gibson left behind would only grow as time past.
-He was inducted into the Baseball Hall of Fame in 1972, along with fellow Negro League player Buck Leonard, which would make them the two and third Negro League players to be inducted into the Hall of Fame after Satchel Paige.
+He was inducted into the Baseball Hall of Fame in 1972, along with fellow Negro League player Buck Leonard, which would make them the second and third Negro League players to be inducted into the Hall of Fame after Satchel Paige.
 Stories of Gibson's batting ability are still remembered by those who look into baseball's long history as one of the best.
 In fact, many called him, "the Black Babe Ruth," while some thought so highly of his ability that they called Babe Ruth, "the White Josh Gibson."